 Despite Sharaz Jek only appearing in The Caves of Androzaniand dying in the final episode, he's arguably one of the most popular side characters in the show's history.

 Bill Filer and Pigbin Josh of "The Claws of Axos" have received their own little fan-gatherings.

-The Zygons only appeared once during the Classic Series (and a few times in the Expanded Universe) but are one of the most popular monsters, David Tennant having cited them as his favourite monster.
+The Zygons only appeared once during the Classic Series (and a few times in the Expanded Universe) but are one of the most popular monsters, David Tennant having cited them as his favorite monster.
 They were the main monsters in the 50th anniversary special.

 Within just one episode, the Weeping Angels were heavily regarded as the show's most terrifying villains.
 Even more so than the Daleks, just from the sheer paranoia factor.
 Time of the Angels/Flesh and Stone only increased their popularity (except among certain fans who screamed "ruined" at some of the changes).